Event Fees and Charges

 - How long will it take to process my event application?

-Depending on the size and nature of your event your application may take a few weeks to process.
-Whilst we can be flexible we do require at least 12 weeks’ notice to process an event licence.
+Depending on the size and nature of the event an application may take a few weeks to process.
+Whilst we can be flexible we do require at least 12 weeks’ notice to process an event licence for a large/commercial event and 4 weeks for a small event/activity.

 - When do I pay my event licence and land bond?